letoram/arcan/src/tools/aclip/README.md

 In durden, for instance, this needs to be explicitly enabled as it can be used to monitor and manipulate global clipboard activity, which should be avoided if that is crucial to your threat model.
+It can be controlled through the global/config/system/clipboard bridge menu path.

 Another quirk, due to design/API limitations in arcan, a paste-operation relies on an outbound connection, and these are only defined as subsegments (there